Holnicote Estate: Estate

 The estate had a role, together with the Acland family's other Exmoor estate of Pixton, as a home of West Country staghunting in the 18th century.
-There was some controversy locally and nationally when the National Trust banned staghunting on the estate in the early 21st century.
+There was some controversy locally and nationally when the National Trust banned stag hunting on the estate in the early 21st century.

 Holnicote Estate covers more than 12,000 acre and contains more than 240 km of footpaths and bridleways.
 It includes Dunkery and Selworthy Beacons, and the villages and hamlets of Selworthy, Allerford, Bossington, Horner and Luccombe as well as the Dunkery and Horner Woods National Nature Reserve.
 The estate also plays host to a point to point course on which many Exmoor hunts hold their meetings throughout the spring.

 Dunkery Beacon is the summit of Dunkery Hill, and the highest point on Exmoor and in Somerset.
 The sandstone hill rises to 1705 ft and provides views over the surrounding moorland, the Bristol Channel and hills up to 86 mi away.
 The site has been visited by humans since the Bronze Age with several burial mounds in the form of cairns and bowl barrows.
 Sweetworthy on the lower slopes is the site of two Iron Age hill forts or enclosures and a deserted medieval settlement.
 At the top of Selworthy Beacon is a National Trust plaque and a view of the south coast of Wales across the Bristol Channel.
 The South West Coast Path also climbs the hill and ends slightly shy of the summit.
 Its elevation is 1013 ft.
 Behind the hill, there are precipitous cliffs.
 Near the summit are a series of cairns, thought to be the remains of round barrows, and the Iron Age Bury Castle.
 The round cairns have been scheduled as an ancient monument.
 In the 16th century, Selworthy Beacon was the site of a beacon to warn of impending invasions.
-The mausoleum of Sir Thomas Dyke Acland is about 0.25 mi from Selworthy Beacon.
+The mausoleum of Sir Thomas Dyke Acland, 10th Baronet is about 0.25 mi from Selworthy Beacon.
 The hills have a deep purple colour during the summer due to the covering of heather.
 Ling and bell heather, gorse, sessile oak, ash, rowan, hazel, bracken, mosses, liverworts, lichens and ferns all grow here or in surrounding woodland, as well as some unique whitebeam species.
 Exmoor ponies, red deer, pied flycatchers, wood warblers, lesser spotted woodpeckers, redstarts, dippers, snipe, skylarks and kestrels are some of the fauna to be found here and in nearby Horner Woods.
 Horner Woods are also the home to 14 of the 16 UK bat species, which include barbastelle and Bechstein's bats.